BobbyZ04/Retail-goods-imager-/confusionmatrix/README.md

 This is the confusion matrix of the method, explaining the results of the classification.
 The lighter the diagnal is, the darker the rest area is, the better the result is.
+<br/>To compare the prediction results of these two methods, except the resutls we can see in the previous pictures by our eyes, we can also tell it from the confusion matrix.
+The result of glass and plastic recogonition of SVM turned out to be worse than CNN.
+<br/>The most important thing is, the SVM took more time to deal with large amount of data and we only tested for dozens of pics.
+CNN can handle large amount of data better.